dvernooy/dvernooy.github.io/_embedded/00-heartwatch.md

 The SD card is great when you have limited memory, which of course is the case for these 8bit micros.
 Good for storing photos as backgrounds for the watch, and good as a destination for data logging.
 I was interested in both.
 Once again, Fatfs to the rescue.
 Implementing it didn't take much time as I'd tackled it with a previous project.
 Using it with the RTOS is also working ok.
 I know my code is pretty amateurish, and I intend to come back to it at some point to do way better error checking/handling.
 I also think a queue might give better performance vs. using a semaphore to protect.

-I also want to push the write speed performance.
-Right now its about 15 ms for an f_write() + f_sync() using unoptimized FatFS code.
-Seems to be what other people get, but I'm sure I can do better with a dedicated push on this.
+I also wanted to push the write speed performance.
+Initially, I saw about 15 ms delay per sample loop for an f_write() + f_sync() using unoptimized FatFS code, writing a 50+ byte message per loop to the file.
+The 20 ms delay seemed to be what others doing a similar thing see in their code, but I wanted to do much better.
+After studying the FatFS code, the trick was simply to aggregate data in a 512 byte buffer until it was filled, and then write just this 512 byte buffer to the SD card with a single f_write + f_sync.
+With a 32 byte message per sample, I only needed to do this write once every 16 samples, and the average performance penalty on this sample was only about 5 or 6 ms. So the performance rocked.
+And this can be further optimized since I am writing ascii characters, not binary data.

 ### Bitmaps, fonts and shapes